 As time went by each and every one of these outsiders had more or less influence on PDRY but a common theme was that Oman should be brought into the communist sphere of influence.

-Once Dhofar had been declared “safe for peaceful civilian developement” the PDRY could turn back in on itself but was left with the Soviets
+However once Dhofar had been declared “safe for peaceful civilian developement” in 1975 the PDRY turned back in on itself and was left with the Soviets until North and South Yemen unified in 1990.